Dynatrace/openkit-dotnet/Readme.md

 ## Building the Source

-Open `openkit-dotnetfull.sln` in Visual Studio 2017, select your target .NET Framework and build.
+Open `openkit-dotnetfull.sln` in Visual Studio 2017 and build the needed project(s).

 ## General Concepts
 * TBD